 (a) The impact of the International Financial Reporting Standards ("IFRSs") 2013 issued and endorsed by the Financial Supervisory Commissions R.O.C. ("FSC").

-The Group prepared the financial reports using the IFRSs 2013 (which does not include IFRS 9 Financial Instruments) with fully adoption starting 2015.
+The Company prepared the parent-company-only financial reports using the IFRSs 2013 (which does not include IFRS 9 Financial Instruments) with fully adoption starting 2015.
 Relevant new releases, modifications and amendments to standards and interpretations are as following: